Tips for Staying Sober During the Holidays

 Another idea is to plan a “Friendsgiving” with sober friends.
 Of all the things we have to be grateful for, our connection with others and authentic, loving relationships must be at the top of most people’s list.

-Alcohol and drugs damage the brain, so why not do the opposite and enhance your brain.
+Alcohol and drugs damage the brain, so why not do the opposite and improve your brain.
 Read, watch documentaries, or educate yourself about things you’ve always felt passionate about.

 Instead of avoiding life with drugs, dive in and enjoy yourself, learn to enjoy learning and expanding your mind.
 There are tons of courses on sites like Udemy, or books you can download on Amazon.
-There hasn’t ever been a better time to learn.
+There hasn’t ever been a better time to learn about new things.

-If you are a member of a 12-Step community, hit extra meetings, this is our tribe.
-And if you are looking for others who understand how stressful and difficult the holidays can be, you’ll surely find them in an AA meeting.
+If you’re a member of a 12-Step community, hit extra meetings, and spend time with your tribe.
+When looking for others who understand how stressful and difficult staying sober during the holidays can be, you’ll surely find them in an AA meeting.

 Every craving has a beginning, a middle, and an end.
-Every difficult situation is transitory.
-You will get through it.
+Every difficult situation is temporary.
+All things must pass, and you will get through it if you stay focused on having happy sober holidays.

 Practice “compassionate curiosity” for difficult people in your life by trying to figure out what kind of pain they are suffering from that would lead them to want to hurt others, either consciously or unconsciously.